ppc970fx/Hackintosh-HP-Z2-G5-Mini/README.md

 # Hackintosh-HP-Z2-G5-Mini
 OpenCore HP Z2 Mini G5

+OpenCore:

-OpenCore Version:   0.9.9
+    0.9.9

+macOS:

-macOS Versions:     Monterey and Ventura
+    Monterey and Ventura
     Sonoma should work except for Broadcom WLAN - not tested

+USB:

-USB map is for the "Performance Edition" Z2 Mini G5 which has an additional rear USB-C port compared to the base model.
+    Mapping is for the "Performance Edition" Z2 Mini G5 which has an additional rear USB-C port compared to the base model.
     USBToolBox / UTBMap plist is annotated so it should be easy to remove this port.

 EFI optional kext/device drivers: